thewca/wca-regulations/wca-regulations_2012.md

 - A4) Starting the solve:
   - A4b) The competitor must place his hands on the elevated sensor unit of the timer, with his fingers touching the sensors and palms down.
 Penalty: time penalty (+2 seconds).
     - A4b1) The competitor must have no physical contact with the puzzle between the inspection period and the start of the solve.
 Penalty: time penalty (+2 seconds).
-  - A4d) The competitor starts the solve by confirming that the timer light is green and then removing his hands from the timer, thereby starting the timer.
+  - A4d) The competitor starts the solve by confirming that the timer light is green and then removing his hands from the timer, thus starting the timer.
     - A4d1) The competitor must start the solve within 15 seconds of the start of the inspection.
 Penalty: time penalty (+2 seconds).
     - A4d2) The competitor must start the solve within 17 seconds of the start of the inspection.
 Penalty: disqualification of the attempt (DNF).
   - A4e) Time penalties for Starting the Solve are cumulative.